• Training Room

 By the end of this 2-day onsite course participants will have:

-• Used DiSC as a tool understand others in order to devise effective strategies for managing and motivating individual team members.
+• Used DISC as a tool understand others and devised effective strategies for managing and motivating individual team members

-• Learned and practiced negotiation techniques to resolve conflict and create commitment and buy-in from team members
+• Learned and practised negotiation techniques to resolve conflict and create commitment and buy-in from team members

 Delivered By: Fistral Training